GustaveWALDRON/Warframe_Database/Weapons/README.md

 - Combine_Part : Is an ingedient of another weapon
 - Rare_Materials : Requires Forma, Argon Crystals, or Tellurium.
 Primes also noted here (because the void relics may become unobtainable)

+## Melee Weapons table description
+- Type : What melee stance will be used.
+  - Dark Split will have an entry for each Stances, due to each stance having different stats
+- Attack_Speed : Obvious

+## Secondary and Primary table description
+- Type
+  - **For Primaries** : Default Rifle.
+Otherwise Sniper, Shotgun or Bow according to Sortie rules.
+  - **For Secondaries** : Pistol, Dual Pistols or Thrown.
+Merely differentiating, Sorties doesn't discriminate.
+- Trigger_Type : Auto, Semi_Auto, Burst, Detonate or Charge
+- Projectile_Type : Hitscan, Projectile, Continuous or AoE
+- Fire_Rate : Obvious
+- Magazine_Size : Obvious
+- Reload_Time : Obvious